Which Expression Is Equivalent To Mc013-1.jpg

 2. Expansion using the Distributive Property

 The distributive property states that a(b + c) = ab + ac.
-This means we can multiply a term outside parentheses by each term inside the parentheses.
+Also, this means we can multiply a term outside parentheses by each term inside the parentheses.
 This is essential for transforming expressions from a factored form to an expanded form.

 3(x - 2) = 3 * x - 3 * 2 = 3x - 6